 To adequately evaluate a sealant for a specific application, a stress/strain plot should be developed for the specific project conditions utilizing Test method outline in Annex H. When developing the stress/strain plot, the test conditions (such as sealant joint configuration or environmental conditioning)should be modified to correlate with the conditions specified or predicted for the specific specification the application-specific stress/strain plots (developed using the average values for each set of test assemblies as described in test method in Annex H, in combination with the design criteria for the application, can be evaluated to determine if the proposed sealant is appropriate for the application.

-I-5.2 Minimum Modulus
+J-5.2 Minimum Modulus

 The minimum acceptable structural sealant modulus (softest, or highest acceptable flexibility is based on the premise that the sealant must be sufficiently stiff to retain the panel without excessive deflection.
 The limiting case is when the sealant depth is stressed by negative (outward acting) Winds or other lateral loads up to its design load; even at that stress it must not elongate beyond the practical limit of the design geometry (such as the setting blocks supporting the weight of the panel).

-I-5.3 Maximum Modulus
+J-5.3 Maximum Modulus

 The maximum acceptable modulus (hardest, or least acceptable flexibility is dictated by the requirement that the structural sealant joint must have sufficient flexibility to respond to the wind strain or differential thermal movement between the panel and the supporting framework, without being stressed in shear in excess of the design parameters.

-ANNEX J
+ANNEX K

 (Forward)